Amber Miller - Reporter

 Brandi encourages all youngsters to go after their dreams.
 She recommends hard work, dedication, networking and most importantly internships in order to succeed in the field of communications.

-Brandi participates in community service activities and awareness and fund raising events with the Susan G. Komen Foundation, Alpha Kappa Alpha Sorority, Inc. and the Sintia Mesa Foundation.
+Brandi participates in community service activities and awareness and fund raising events with the Susan G. Komen Foundation, Alpha Kappa Alpha Sorority, Inc. and Shimmering Hope; The Shelia Martin Proctor Foundation established in memory of her mother.
 She continues to be called upon to host and emcee local events and enterprising functions.

 She has a true spirit and dedication to her work.
 She enjoys continuing to learn while moving forward and upward in her career.

-Be sure to check out Brandi's Gossip, Humor and Fashion Faux Pas' in "Tabloid Tuesday".
+Be sure to check out Brandi's Gossip, Humor and Fashion Faux Pas' in "Tabloid Tuesday" and tune in to FOX45 News at 5 and 5:30 for the Traffic Edge Report.

 Bruce Cunningham - Sports Director